Troyanovsky/vibe-coding-guide/README.md

     *   **Use a Linter for Code Style:** Tools like linters (e.g., ESLint for JavaScript, Prettier for formatting) help enforce consistent code style, readability, and identify potential issues like function complexity or excessive lines of code.
 AI can often generate code that adheres to common linting rules if asked.
     *   **Don't Trust, Verify:** *Always* test AI-generated code thoroughly.
     *   **Quick Validation in a New Folder:** For completely new ideas or isolated components, quickly generate the code in a separate folder outside your main project.
 If it works, you can then carefully integrate it.
+    *   When designing tasks for AI, consider if they can be broken down into parallelizable units to improve efficiency, especially in multi-agent or multi-checkout environments. [reference](https://lucumr.pocoo.org/2025/6/12/agentic-coding/)
+    *   For complex projects or parallel exploration, consider having multiple local checkouts (clones) of your repository to allow different AI conversations or experiments to run concurrently without interfering with each other. [reference](https://www.anthropic.com/engineering/claude-code-best-practices)
+    *   **Common AI-Assisted Workflows:**
+        *   **Explore, Plan, Code, Commit:** A standard cycle where you define requirements, plan with AI, generate code, and commit your progress.
+        *   **Test-Driven AI Development:** Write or define your tests first, then use AI to generate the code that passes those tests, committing both tests and code.
+(Reinforces Module 9)
+        *   **Visual Iteration:** Generate code, immediately screenshot or preview the result, and use visual feedback to refine your next prompt for UI adjustments.
+        *   **Safe YOLO Mode (Experimentation Branching):** When exploring highly experimental or uncertain paths, create a temporary Git branch (`git checkout -b my-new-feature`).
+This allows you to generate and test code rapidly without fear of breaking your main codebase.
+If it works, integrate; if not, discard the branch (`git branch -D my-new-feature`).
+This provides a safe sandbox. [reference](https://www.anthropic.com/engineering/claude-code-best-practices)
 *   **10.3.
 Basic Project Organization:**
     *   Simple file/folder structure (e.g., `index.html`, `css/style.css`, `js/script.js`, `images/`).
     *   Keeping reusable components/snippets organized.